The warning and safety guidelines listed here may not be exhaustive. Please follow all safety instructions provided by your helium tank supplier.

 - Bleed all helium out of the valve (balloon nozzle) before attempting to remove the valve (balloon nozzle).
 If there is helium left in the valve (balloon nozzle) it may not unscrew.

 - Keep away from heat (<52°C/125°F).
 Use only in an area with adequate ventilation.
 Keep cylinder valve closed when the product is not used.
 Gas may accumulate in confined areas.
 Rapidly evolving gas can cause burns similar to frostbite.
 Since the product is a gas, it will probably be inhaled rather than ingested.
 Consider first the preventive measures in case of inhalation.
-Valve protection caps must remain in place unless cylinder is secured with valve outlet or piped to usage point.
+Valve protection caps must remain in place unless the cylinder is secured with a valve outlet or piped to the usage point.
 Do not drag, slide or roll cylinders.
 Use a suitable hand truck for cylinder movement.
-Use a pressure regulator when connecting cylinder to lower pressure piping or systems.
-Do not heat cylinder by any means to increase the discharge rate of product from the cylinder.
-Use a check valve or trap in the discharge line to prevent hazardous back flow to the cylinder.
-Do not tamper with (valve) safety device.
+Use a pressure regulator when connecting the cylinder to lower pressure piping or systems.
+Do not heat the cylinder by any means to increase the discharge rate of product from the cylinder.
+Use a check valve or trap in the discharge line to prevent hazardous backflow to the cylinder.
+Do not tamper with (valve) safety devices.

 - CLOSE VALVE AFTER EACH USE AND WHEN EMPTY.